danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - [x] Dynamic page titles when using pagination nav links
 - [x] Fix sidebar recent article paths
 - [x] Turn each tag into a link to a page of relevant article previews
-- [x] Turn each author into a page of previews by that author
 - [x] Update site title for tags & authors pages

 ## Nice-to-Have-but-not-Essential To-Do List